Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Introduction

 While many backprop-alternative (backprop-free) algorithms have recently been proposed \cite{movellan1991contrastive,o1996biologically,lee2015difference,lillicrap2016random,scellier2017equilibrium,guerguiev2017towards,whittington2017approximation,ororbia2018biologically}, few have been investigated outside the context of supervised learning, with some notable exceptions in sequence \cite{wiseman2017training,ororbia2020continual,manchev2020target} and generative modeling \cite{ororbia2020neural}.
-In the realm of RL, aside from neuro-evolutionary approaches \cite{deepneuro,heidricheisner2009neuro}, the dearth of work is more prescient and it is our intent to close this gap by providing a backprop-free approach to inference and learning, which we call \emph{active neural generative coding} (ANGC), to drive goal-oriented agents.
-In our system, we demonstrate how a scalable, biologically-plausible inference and learning process, grounded in the neuro-biologically theory of predictive processing \cite{friston2005theory,clark2015surfing}, can lead to adaptive, self-motivated behavior in the effort to balance the exploration-exploitation trade-off in RL.
-One key element to consider is that ANGC offers robustness in settings with sparse rewards which other backprop-free methods such as neuroevolution \cite{deepneuro,heidricheisner2009neuro} struggle with.\footnote{It is difficult to determine a strong encoding solution/scheme as well as an effective breeding strategy for the underlying genetic algorithm.
-Such design choices play a large role in the success of the approach.} To evaluate ANGC's efficacy, we implement an agent structure that is tasked with solving several control problems often experimented with in RL and compare performance against several popular backprop-based approaches.
+In the realm of RL, aside from neuro-evolutionary approaches \cite{deepneuro,heidricheisner2009neuro} or methods that build on top of them \cite{najarro2020meta}, the dearth of work is more prescient and our intent is to close this gap by providing a backprop-free approach to inference and learning, which we call \emph{active neural generative coding} (ANGC), to drive goal-oriented agents.
+In our system, we demonstrate how a scalable, biologically-plausible inference and learning process, grounded in the theory of predictive processing \cite{friston2005theory,clark2015surfing}, can lead to adaptive, self-motivated behavior in the effort to balance the exploration-exploitation trade-off in RL.
+One key element to consider is that ANGC offers robustness in settings with sparse rewards which other backprop-free methods such as neuroevolution \cite{deepneuro,heidricheisner2009neuro} struggle with.\footnote{It is difficult to determine a strong encoding scheme as well as an effective breeding strategy for the underlying genetic algorithm.
+Such design choices play a large role in the success of the approach.} To evaluate ANGC's efficacy, we implement an agent structure tasked with solving control problems often experimented with in RL and compare performance against several backprop-based approaches.